 Once you’ve started to execute the project, you need a tool to record what’s happening on the job site.
 There’s a lot going on, and it’s changing every day, which is why our free construction daily report template is essential to capture all the activities that occur each day.

 You’re not done with your construction project until you’ve done a walkthrough with the customer.
 At this point, you’ll find items that might not be on the contract but still need to be done before you can get paid.
 The free punch list template is used to properly close out the project.

-Our site has free templates to download and tons of project management blogs, tutorial videos, guide books and more free resources.
+Our site has free project management templates to download and tons of blogs, tutorial videos, guides and ebooks.
 If you’re looking to get more information on anything to do with construction project management, you’ll find it.
 We’ve gathered some of the more relevant pieces on the site, which are listed below.

 - Construction Contracts: Types, Best Practices & Mistakes